eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 According to the language spec:

-> [The declaration section] may not contain:
+> The following constructs may not [occur] in the declaration section
+> [unless nested inside member body]:
 >
-> * a statement or control structure, unless it is nested inside a method,
+> * a statement or control structure,
->   attribute, nested class, or nested interface declaration,
-> * a declaration with a specifier or initializer, unless it is nested
+> * a method or attribute declaration with a specifier or initializer,
->   inside a method, attribute, nested class, or nested interface declaration,
-> * an object declaration with a non-empty initializer section, or
+> * an `object` declaration with a non-empty initializer section, or
-> * a specification or initialization statement for a member of the
->   instance being initialized.
+> * an `object` declaration that directly extends a class other than
->
+>   `Object` or `IdentifiableObject`...
-> However, the declarations in this second section may freely use `this`
-> and `super`, and may invoke any method, evaluate any attribute, or
-> instantiate any member class of the class or its superclasses.
-Furthermore,
-> the usual restriction that a declaration may only be used by code that
-> appears later in the block containing the declaration is relaxed.

 Note that the rules governing the declaration section of a class body are essentially the same rules governing the body of an interface.
-That makes sense, because interfaces don't have initialization logic — what interfaces and declaration sections have in common is statelessness.
+That makes sense, because interfaces don't have initialization logic — what interfaces and declaration sections have in common is _statelessness_.

 ## Circular references